mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 ## Step 4: Execute the commands in setup.http

-The file `setup.http` contains the commands for creating the Agent Collection that includes the Agent and Nvidia Machines created in previous scenarios along with the new Agent Machines created in this scenario.
+The file `setup.http` contains the commands for creating the Agent Collection that includes the Agent and Nvidia , along with the new Agent Machines created in this scenario.

 Under Visual Studio Code, execute the code commands in `./coordinator-machine/setup.http`